tcolgate/minke/DESIGN.md

 Principles:

+- All certs are taken from cluster secrets, this make live update easy without the need for filesystem watching.
 - Merge kubernetes Ingress
   - allows a single LB, and DNS entry to have paths served by different pods.
   - "unmerging" can be supported by selector and ingress classes.
 - Stick to the "Spec"
+  - PathType is respected, all the examples in the docs should be tested and behave as documented.
   - IngressController behaviour is a bit vague, but we go by the word of the spec.
-Paths are POSIX regex, anchored at the start, open at the end.
+Paths are re2 regex, anchored at the start, open at the end.
-    - An annotation may be provided to support plain prefix matching if a considerable performance benefit can be proven
 - Minimize features.
   - If something can be achieved by running multiple controllers, e.g. http vs https handling, blocking, http redirect, we will not provide magic to do it for you.
   - Rely on http.ReverseProxy with two exceptions.
-    - Support h2c http2 backends.
+    - Support h2c to unencrypted http2 backends.
 - Maximize observability.
   - Out of the box OpenTracing support (at least jaeger, probably zipkin).
   - Out of the box prometheus metrics.